Below is a summary of the types of owners and requirements that need to be included in your reporting

 Single Recipient: If only one person receives the income, even though the property has multiple owners, only that individual needs to be reported.

-3. Partnership Business
+3. Partnership business

 In the case of a formal partnership, the business itself must be reported.
 Additionally, the Unique Taxpayer Reference (UTR) for the partnership must be included in the submission.
 This ensures that HMRC or relevant authorities can correctly track the income.

-4. Limited Company
+4. Limited company

 For properties held under a limited company, the reporting must be done on behalf of the company.
 It is essential to include the Company Registration Number (CRN) in the report to ensure compliance.

-5. Sole Trader
+5. Sole trader

 If the property is managed as a sole trader business, reporting should include the sole trader’s UTR.
 When specifying the business type, it should be listed as a Partnership, despite the business being operated by one person.

-6. Property Held in Trust
+6. Property held in trust

 Properties owned in trust have specific reporting requirements based on how the trust is structured: